nvsnkv/NVs.OccupancySensor/readme.md

 #### Version
 `Version` field in appsettings.json is not actually a setting :) .
 MQTT adapter sends it to Home Assistant as a part of configuration topic.
 It is also used in Swagger as API version.
 ## Building notes
 Thanks to docker, container creation is pretty simple.
 Use `Dockerfile` in the repository root to create an arm32 image.

 Use `NVs.OccupancySensor.API/Dockerfile` to create x86_64 image.
-The image in NVs.OccupancySensor.API folder works well with Visual Studio and allows to debug a container from the IDE without additional configuration.
+This image works well with Visual Studio and allows to debug a container from the IDE without additional configuration on solution level (you still need to setup docker on your host machine and enable linux containers support).

 Please note that image creation steps contains compilation of OpenCV and EmguCV - it may take significant time to get created.
 In my case it took about 5 hours to build it on Raspberry Pi 4.
 #### Known issues
 * Cross-compilation using `qemu-user-static` on x86_64 machine may fail during dotnet build - dotnet currently does not support QEMU.
 See [this comment](https://github.com/dotnet/dotnet-docker/issues/1512#issuecomment-562180086) for more details